crystallabs/tput.cr/README.md

 non-parametric and simply output fixed sequences appropriate for current terminal.
 However, some also accept integer arguments, such as color pairs or cursor position.

-Tput wraps string capabilities into callable Procs.
+Tput wraps all string capabilities into callable Procs.
 These Procs can be called at three levels of abstraction.
 From lowest to highest:

 Directly, returning the escape sequence as a string: